LottePitcher/open-source-umbraco-cloud/Setup.md

 Now do the following updates to your repository:

-1. Copy the Cloud API v1 powershell scripts from [here](.github/powershell/APIv1) into the same folder location in your repository (.github\powershell\APIv1)
+1. Copy the Cloud API v1 powershell scripts from [here](.github/powershell/APIv2) into the same folder location in your repo (.github\powershell\APIv2)

-1. Copy [`main.yml`](.github/workflows/main.yml) and [`package-and-deploy.yml`](.github/workflows/package-and-deploy.yml) into the same folder location in your repository (.github\workflows)
+1. Copy all the .yml files from [here](.github/workflows) into the same folder location in your repo (.github\workflows)

-1. Update your `main.yml` file and set the `pathToWebsite` and ` csProjFile` parameters to what your project needs
+1. Update the `cloud-artifact` job in `main-v2.yml`:

+   - Set the `pathToWebsite` parameter
+   - Set the `csProjFile` parameter
+   - Set the `pathToFrontendClient` parameter (see ** Note below)

+1. Update the `cloud-deployment` job in `main-v2.yml`:

+   - Set the `targetEnvironmentAlias` to the left-most main environment alias (check this in the Cloud Portal > Configuration > Advanced > Umbraco CI/CD Flow > CI/CD Environment Targets).
+Of course you may prefer to switch to use a Repository variable here.

 1. In the root of your repository add the `cloud.zipignore` file that you can copy from [here](cloud.zipignore)

 1. Copy your `.gitignore` file in the root of your repository and rename the copy to be `cloud.gitignore`

-1. Then edit `cloud.gitignore` and remove the “CUSTOM rules” section that you added earlier
+1. Edit `cloud.gitignore` and remove the “CUSTOM rules” section that you added earlier

+> [!NOTE]
+> ** If you do NOT have a separate project which needs a npm build task then delete the `pathToFrontendClient` line, and update `cloud-artifact.yml` and delete the `Setup Node.js` and `Build frontend assets` steps.

 Now you have a GitHub Action that will push to Cloud whenever the `main` branch is updated, or when it’s manually triggered (via the GitHub website Actions tab).
-If you’d prefer to only trigger a deployment manually, at least to start with, update the `on` section at the top of `main.yml`.

 You will probably now want to create a new branch called `develop` and set this as your default branch.
 But your branching strategy is up to you, just make sure that you understand when your GitHub action is going to run!

-We’re [working on](issues/1) switching to the Cloud version 2 API endpoints, as then you would be able to specify which target environment you want to deploy to (amongst other reasons).

-If you have more than one environment then the version 1 API endpoints will update the “left-most” environment, and then you use the Cloud portal to update the Live site.
+### Debugging

-If you only have only one environment then the GitHub action will try to deploy directly to live.
-So please be warned that if there’s something wrong with the GitHub action it might take down your live site.
-If that happens (and it did for me!) then I debugged this by looking at the commit that was made to the Cloud repository during the deployment.
+Please be warned that if there’s something wrong with the GitHub action, it might take down your target site.
+If that happens (and it did for me several times whilst working on it!) then I debugged by looking at the commit that was made to the Cloud repository during the deployment.
 The website `.csproj` is a good place to check first!

 ## Sharing Content and Media Updates